Reliance Agreements and Single IRB

 INFORMATION ON RELIANCE AGREEMENTS

-This page provides information on how the JHSPH handles different arrangements with external IRBs.
-The JHSPH will assume IRB oversight responsiblities for external institutions in very few situations.
-It will defer its review responsibilities to external IRBs when requested by the Sponsor of a study, and in some other specific situations.
-The JHSPH PI must submit an abbreviated application in PHIRST as part of the process, and review the following materials prior to requesting that JHSPH enter into a reliance agreement with an external institution.
+This page provides information on how the BSPH handles different arrangements with external (non-JHU) IRBs.
+The BSPH IRB will assume IRB oversight responsibilities for external institutions in very few situations.
+It will defer its review responsibilities to external IRBs when required by government policy or requested by the Sponsor of a study, and in some other specific situations.
+The BSPH PI must submit a PHIRST Reliance application (answering “yes” to Question 13 on the first page, “Do you want the BSPH IRB to rely on a non-Hopkins external sIRB?”) as part of the process, and review the following materials prior to requesting that BSPH enter into a reliance agreement with an external institution.

 What is a sIRB?

 A Single IRB arrangement under NIH sIRB policy requires “that a single IRB (sIRB) of record will be used in the ethical review of non-exempt human subjects research protocols funded by the NIH that are carried out at more than one site in the United States.” https://grants.nih.gov/policy/humansubjects/single-irb-policy-multi-site-research.htm “sIRB” refers to the use of one IRB as lead reviewer for a U.S. based, HHS-funded, multi-site or cooperative agreement research.
 IRBs will either serve as the lead sIRB or deferring IRBs.
 All participating institutions must sign a reliance agreement with the lead site deferring IRB review responsibilities to the sIRB.

 Under the Final Rule effective January 20, 2020, all non-exempt, HHS-funded, human subject research studies (with some narrow exceptions) will require sIRB review.
 Some other sponsors may also require sIRB review.

 To what kind of grants does the sIRB requirement apply?